Quick facts

 If you still have symptoms a week after starting treatment, see your doctor again.

 If you have a vagina, untreated chlamydia can cause pelvic inflammatory disease (PID) which is an infection of the uterus and fallopian tubes.
-PID can lead to infertility.
+PID can lead to infertility, chronic pelvic pain or ectopic pregnancy (hover link definition - a pregnancy that occurs outside the womb).
+It can also pass to a baby during delivery and cause significant infections.

-If you have a penis, untreated chlamydia can lead to infertility.
+If you have a penis, untreated chlamydia can lead to scrotal infection, prostate infection and infertility.

 To avoid getting reinfected and passing chlamydia on to anyone else:

-We recommend a repeat test one month after treatment for anal chlamydia and three months after treatment for all other types of chlamydia.
+We recommend a repeat test three months after treatment to detect re-infection.

 Your best protection to avoid getting chlamydia again is by: